mantidproject/dockerfiles/jenkins-node/mantid-builder/readme.md

 ### Jenkins setup

-- Provision a node in Jenkis [as usual](http://developer.mantidproject.org/JenkinsConfiguration.html) with the following changes:
+- Provision a node in Jenkins [as usual](http://developer.mantidproject.org/JenkinsConfiguration.html) with the following changes:
   - Set *Remote root directory* to `/jenkins_workdir`
   - Set environment variables:
     - `BUILD_THREADS` => set based on system